-You will have minimised the negative environmental impacts of your heritage/ site and, if possible, reduced them from a current or baseline position, in the key areas of: energy and water use; use of construction materials; and visitor transport.
-If your project is site-based, you will have taken opportunities to enhance the biodiversity (habitats and species) of the site.
-At the end of your project you will be able to report on the resources you used for any physical work you undertook and give estimates of the carbon emissions that will result from the ongoing operations at your site, and demonstrate that they are as low as possible.
+You will have minimised the negative environmental impacts of management operations at your park or cemetery and, if possible, reduced them from a current or baseline position, in the key areas of: energy and water use; and visitor transport.
+At the end of your project you will be able to report the resources you used for any physical work you undertook and your estimates of the carbon emissions that will result from the ongoing operations at your site, and demonstrate that they are as low as possible.